What To Know About Comparative Negligence & Florida Car Accident Cases?

 Once an injury claim gets to a Florida court, the jury assigns each party a portion of fault for the accident.
 The court works hard to reach a fact-based number that fairly reflects fault.
-However, attorneys can also effectively argue for smaller or bigger fault percentage.
+However, attorneys can also effectively argue for a smaller or bigger fault percentage.

-Not all personal injury claims end up in trial.
+Not all personal injury claims end up in a trial.
 In such cases, it is usually up to the responsible parties to agree on a suitable percentage of fault and reach a reasonable financial settlement.
 Attorneys can handle these negotiations with insurers and other stakeholders on your behalf.

 Talk to an Award-Winning Attorney Today – Schedule a Free, No-obligation Consultation